 To create goals that push your mission forward, we recommend using the SMART method, which stands for:

 - Specific: Be specific about the channels and methods you’ll use.
-For example, the first goal is arbitrary, saying that you’ll use any social media platform to boost volunteers.
-The second goal is more specific in that it explicitly says your team will grow its Instagram following and use that following to source new volunteers.
+While the first goal is arbitrary, the second goal is more specific in that it explicitly says your team will grow its Instagram following and use that following to source new volunteers.

 - Measurable: Ensure there are clear metrics attached to your goal for measuring success.
-Thinking back to our example, metrics for success would include 300 new Instagram followers and 75 new volunteers acquired through that list.
+In our example, metrics for success would include 300 new Instagram followers and 75 new volunteers.

 - Attainable: Don’t be too ambitious with your goal.
-You’ll want to make sure it’s actually attainable.
-Otherwise, you risk demotivating your team when they don’t reach your goal.
+Otherwise, you risk demotivating your team if they don’t reach it.
 Look at past performance as a starting point for your goal, and go from there!

 - Relevant: How will your goal support your mission and create additional value for your work?
 In the examples above, you’ll grow your volunteer list, increasing the power behind your programs.